rahul1593/Behavioral-Cloning-Project/writeup_report.md

         </td>
     </tr>
 </table>
-I also used the images from left and right camera so that they were coming from center camera by adding a steer correction of 0.3 accordingly.
+I also used the images from left and right camera so that they were coming from center camera by adding a steer correction of 0.2 accordingly.

-After the collection process, I had 11176 number of data points for training and 2795 for validation.
-I then preprocessed this data by converting the images to grayscale so that only the pattern is captured.
-I also normaized the image so that values fall in range of 0 and 1.
+After the collection process, I had 25336 number of data points for training and 4472 for validation.
+I then preprocessed this data by converting the images to YUV format and resizing them to 200x66 pixels to make it fit for input to Nvidia's model architecture.
+I also normaized the image so that values fall in range of -1 and 1.

-I finally randomly shuffled the data set and put 20% of the data into a validation set.
+I finally randomly shuffled the data set and put 15% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 7, since the loss was decreasing till 7 epochs and tend to increase thereafter.
+The ideal number of epochs was 5, since the loss was decreasing till 5 epochs and output was fine with it.
 I used an adam optimizer so that manually setting the learning rate wasn't necessary.

 Following is the link for recorded output video for this project: https://github.com/rahul1593/Behavioral-Cloning-Project/raw/master/video.mp4